MLA (2018 Kannada film): Cast

-Production and release
+Production

 MLC turned actor HM Revanna plays the Chief Minister role in the film.
 Speaking to media, the former minister quoted”I loved playing the role of Chief Minister for few minutes, and it felt good that I will be on silver screen.
-The director and producer have good experience in the industry, and with Pratham playing the lead role, MLA will attract large audience."MLA was released on 9 November 2018.
+The director and producer have good experience in the industry, and with Pratham playing the lead role, MLA will attract large audience."